This article describes what PHP sessions are, and how to implement them in your PHP applications.

 When you start a session, the web server generates a session identifier that uniquely identifies the visitor.
 By default, session data is stored in the server's /tmp directory in files that are named sess_ followed by a unique alphanumeric string (the session identifier).

-To start a session, use the session_start() function.
-Because the session_start() function sends information in the HTTP headers, though, you must call this function before the page generates any content.
+To start a session, use the PHP session_start() function.
+Because the PHP session_start() function sends information in the HTTP headers, though, you must call this function before the page generates any content.
 The following sample code demonstrates how to do this:

 <?php session_start(); ?> <html> <head> <title>Test page</title> </head> <body> <p>Hello</p> </body> </html>